nebuly-ai/helm-charts/bootstrap-aws/README.md

 ## Installation

-This chart is meant to be used as a dependency of the [Nebuly Platform](../nebuly-platform/README.md) chart.
-You can enable the installation of this chart by setting the `bootstrapAws.enabled` value to `true`.
+You can install this chart as a standalone, or you can install it as dependency of `nebuly-platform` by setting the `bootstrap-aws.enabled` value to `true`.

 ```yaml
 bootstrap-aws: